hooper-engineering/python-msptools/msplink/README.md

 Link prolems can be caught as `msplink.CommError` exceptions, just as with `get()`.
 Note that the `msplink.CommError` exceptions are only thrown when `wait_for_ack=True`.

-#### A note about `wait_for_ack=False`:
+#### Use caution with `wait_for_ack=False`

-This is provided as a mechanism for saving blocking time when you need to quickly send data to the MSP responder and return.
+`wait_for_ack=False` is provided as a mechanism for saving blocking time when you need to quickly send data to the MSP responder and return.
 It can cause problems when rapidly sending these commands if the responder you are talking to uses a shared TX/RX buffer, or otherwise is incapable of receiving data before the previous ACK packet is sent.

 This is extra dicey because if you send a series of `set(...,wait_for_ack=False)` commands, you will not be able to tell when or whether they have failed.

-In summary, *don't use it unless you need it and still don't use it unless you understand these caveats.*
+In summary, *don't use it unless you need it and even then don't use it unless you understand these issues.*

 ### msplink.close()